DavidCdeB/QHA/README.md

  * A master program ``QHA.py``
  * A series of ``bash`` and ``awk`` scripts for parsing data more effectively.
  * `gnuplot` scripts for the plotting of the surfaces.

+The program was developed as part of my PhD project at Prof. Nicholas Harrison's Computational Materials Science Group, Imperial College London.
+The program was used to investigate the phase diagram and phase transitions mechanisms on the calcium carbonate system.

+    charge 'flexibility'
+    'compromise' charges

  # Why is `QHA` useful ?

 * The actual version of [CRYSTAL14 v1.0.4](http://www.crystal.unito.it/index.php). does not perform an automated quasi-harmonic approximation calculation.